mfaisalkhatri/live-chat-playground/README.md

 ## Getting Started

+### Installation using NPM
 1. Clone the repo
 1. Navigate into the root folder
 1. Run `npm install`
 1. Run `npm run dev`

+### Installation Using Dockerfile
+1. Clone the repo
+1. Navigate into the root folder
+1. Run the command `docker build -t live-chat-playground .` to build the app using DockerFile
+1. Start the application by running the command `docker run -it -p 3000:3000 -p 3001:3001 live-chat-playground`

+### Using Docker Compose

 ## How to use the application